corda/confidential-identities/docs/OVERVIEW.md

         val notary = serviceHub.networkMapCache.notaryIdentities[0]

-        // We create a confidential identity for ourself acting as the lender val anonymousLender = AnonymousParty(serviceHub.keyManagementService.freshKey())
+        // We create a confidential identity for ourself acting as the lender val anonymousLenderKey = serviceHub.keyManagementService.freshKey()

-        // Register the key in our identity service serviceHub.identityService.registerKey(anonymousMe.owningKey, ourIdentity)
+        // Send to the counter-party so they can store it in their identity service session.send(anonymousLenderKey)

         // Creating a session with the other party. val otherPartySession = initiateFlow(otherParty)

+        // The counter-flow to the RequestKeyFlow call on the otherside
+        // This will register the mapping in our identity service subFlow(ProvideKeyFlow(otherSideSession)

-        // Create a confidential identity for the counter-party acting as the borrower
-        // Call counter-flow on the other side val anonymousBorrower = subFlow(RequestKeyFlow(otherPartySession))
+        // Create a confidential identity for the counter-party acting as the borrower val anonymousBorrower = subFlow(RequestKeyFlow(otherPartySession))

         // We create the transaction components.